YunzhuLi/InfoGAIL/README.md

-# *InfoGAIL*: Inferring The Latent Structure of Human Decision-Making from Raw Visual Inputs
+# Inferring The Latent Structure of Human Decision-Making from Raw Visual Inputs

 By Yunzhu Li, Jiaming Song, Stefano Ermon